epfl-ada/ada-2021-project-cool-group-name/README.md

-### Abstract
+## Abstract
 In a world where a simple tweet from someone can drastically change things for millions online, we want to identify what causes can be linked to someone having an impact on huge audiences.
 A metric of this is the number of individual quotations in newspapers around the world.
-By analysing the distribution of extremely viral quotes we want to determine what characteristics are important and build guidelines to optimize the chance of a quote to reach a wider range of people.
+By analysing the distribution of extremely viral quotes we want to determine what characteristics are important and build guidelinesn, if possible, to optimize the chance of a quote to reach a wider range of people.
 These guidelines would constitute very interesting tools for politicians and researchers specifically to help structure their speeches and works.
 (100/150 words for now).

-#### Research Questions: A list of research questions you would like to address during the project.
+## **Research Questions: A list of research questions you would like to address during the project.**

-##### Are the extremely viral quotes predominantly random?
-Does high popularity stem mainly from random interest swings from the public?
+#### **Are the extremely viral quotes predominantly random?
+Does high popularity stem mainly from random interest swings from the public?**
+There are many trends that seem totally random in our society, from songs (Gnam Gnam style) to memes that overnight explode in popularity.
+Naturally, newspaper quotes are generally centered around more serious topics and might not be affected by these random phenomenons.
+It is quite an interesting question to try to quantify by "how much" these random trends are present in the quotation world.

-##### Are there any identifiable interesting characteristics from which we could deduce valuable lessons as to how to make oneself "quotable"?
+#### **Are there any identifiable interesting characteristics from which we could deduce valuable lessons as to how to make oneself "quotable"?**
+Keywords?
+Age of the speaker?
+Gender?
+Occupation?
+What are the characteristics that makes us be able to say this person's speech will be more quoted than this other one, and allow us to say that changing this parameter will make the person more likely impact.

 IDEA 1:
 Look at quotes which are given more media coverage (must choose in terms of numOccurrences or just quote counts).
 Try determining what makes a quote be popular: